East Carolina School of Real Estate

 Detailed Schedule of Tuition and Fees: East Carolina School of Real Estate accepts the following forms of payment: Credit Card (MasterCard, VISA, Discover, American Express) Personal Checks, or Cash.
 Payment can be made when registering on the website.

-Tuition must be paid as follows: At time of course registration but no later than the start of the course.
+Tuition must be paid as follows: At time of course registration.

 The penalty for a check returned for non-sufficient funds will be: Original amount of dishonored check plus $25 fee paid to the School by bank check or money order prior to student readmission to the course.